webiken/iws_project/README.md

 ###Unit Tests###
 In `iws_project/iws_solution/tests.py` is a TestCase with a single unit test for ensuring that when saving a feature request the priorities are re-ordered correctly.

+###Validation###
+- Target Date in the future
+- Client Priority always an Integer and greater than 0
+- Tickker URL is a valid URL
+- Required Fields

 ###Routes###
 - home
 - list
 - list/client-id
+- edit

 The `home` route is the the `/` url and is where a user can save a feature request.
 Once a feature request is successfuly saved, the response is redirected to `/list` with no additional args.
 There the user is presented with a drop down list of `Clients`.
-Once a client is chosen, the page is redirected to `/list/client-id`
+Once a client is chosen, the page is redirected to `/list/client-id`.

+The boostrap table with feature requests has an edit in place feature.
+Any cell can be clicked,  edited, and ajax saved which will update the DB column for that feature based on its primary key.

+Target Dates and Ticekt URLs are validated.

 ###Static Assets###
 Static Assets are hosted on Amaozon S3.
 For clarity, then are also included in `project-root/static-assets`.